US increases sanctions pressure on Iran

 What is the Revolutionary Guard?

+Mr Khomeini quickly set up the IRGC to protect the state and defend the principles of his revolution.

+It has since grown into a major military, political and economic force in the country.
+With thousands of troops and advanced military equipment, the Guards have been behind many of Iran's key military operations.

-The IRGC was set up in 1979 to defend Iran's Islamic system and is a major military, political and economic force in the country.
-The sanctions specifically target its overseas operations arm, the Quds Force.
+The latest sanctions specifically target its elite overseas operations arm, the Quds Force.

-President Donald Trump has labelled the group a "corrupt terror force and militia" and, in October, he hit them with sanctions.
+In October, President Donald Trump labelled the group a "corrupt terror force and militia" and hit them with sanctions.

-The latest penalties come just two days after Mr Trump pulled the US out of the Iran nuclear deal and pledged to ramp up pressure on Tehran.

 - Iran nuclear deal: Key details